oracle/graal/tools/docs/T-Trace-Manual.md

 in a completely language agnostic way.
 - inspect values, types at invocation or allocation sites, gathering useful information
 - modify computed values, interrupt execution

-- C, C++, Rust, Fortran, etc. - Enrich your static code behavior by attaching your insights written in dynamic languages.

 - powerful tools to help you write, debug, manage, and organize your **T-Trace** insights scripts.
 It is a matter of pressing a single button